iceabella/CarND-Path-Planning-Project/README.md

 as can be seen in main.cpp, line 150.

 The costs considered (in decreasing order) are:
-- collision cost
+- collision cost:
 Cost dependent on how close we are to a collision, cost = exp(-TTC^2) (TTC = Time To Collision).
 If no collision is seen during prediction horizon cost will be 0.
-- legal speed cost
+- legal speed cost:
 Cost to keep our speed below the speed limit.
-- distance buffer cost
+- distance buffer cost:
 Cost to keep us on a safe distance to targets.
-- efficiency speed cost
+- efficiency speed cost:
 Cost to keep our speed as close as possible to the speed  limit.

 ### Choosing trajectory with lowest cost